justinjest/python-essentials/lessons/lesson 1 restructured.md

 * After reading through the lesson content and correctly answering the "Check for Understanding" questions, complete the **Weekly Assignment**.

 If you have questions at any point, ask a question in the `discussion` Slack channel or reach out to your mentor!

+## Lesson Overview

+**Learning objective:** Students will learn the basics of Python programming, including variables, data types, operators, control flow statements, and functions.
+They will also practice debugging their code.

+Topics:

+* Python Basics: Variables, data types, data conversion, operators.
+* Control Flow: Conditional statements (if, elif, else), loops (for, while).
+* Functions: Defining and calling functions, parameters, and return values.
+* Error Handling: Introduction to try, except for basic debugging.
+* Basic Debugging: Using print statements or logging for debugging.

 ## 1.1 Setting up uour environment

 **Start by creating a .py file somewhere convenient on your local machine.**